 Using our simple visual creation tool, users can create a troubleshooting workflow with branches based on customer responses, all without writing a single line of code.

 What is a Guided Dialogue or Guided Solution?

 Guided dialogues are the agent-facing front-end of a decision tree.
 Instead of the workflow view with branches for different customer responses, the agent clicks through a simple text and image-based dialogue.
 They are widely used for technical troubleshooting, for example trying to solve an issue with Microsoft Windows.

-In the customer service world, it can be used for call scripting, step by step instructions or process manuals to replace long text-based documents.
+In the customer service world, it can be used for scripting solutions (but not the dialogue itself), step by step instructions or process manuals to replace long text-based documents.

 With a knowledge base that includes decision tree technology, all these questions are pre-defined, and agents can easily go through a request step by step.
 This ensures consistency among agents, whether experienced or brand new.
 Customers are satisfied and get the help they need, faster and without transfers.
 Decision trees will not only impact your first contact resolution rate, they will also provide the foundation for your future customer experience and NPS.

 It Improves Training too!

 Decision trees not only help with direct customer service but also training.
 The question and response pattern can be used for your agent training to reduce on-boarding time by up to 80%.
 Even experienced agents benefit because they no longer need to know every possible complex request by heart.
 Having issues with agent turnover?
 Decision trees help you to make new hires productive from the very first day on the floor.

 How to Approach Guided Dialogues & Decision Trees